EloD10/laravelforum/README.md

 Generate a new encryption key with this command: `php artisan key:generate` Copy and paste this new key to `APP_KEY=` in line 3 to the `env.` file.

 You can now access the the application.
 But we need to fill our database.
+The first option is to simply run this command :
+`php artisan db:seed --class=InitRepositery`

+Or, if you want to personalize how your repository will be mounting
 ```php
 php artisan migrate
 php artisan tinker
 $threads = factory('App\Thread', 50)->create();
 $threads->each(function ($thread) { factory('App\Replies', 10)->create(['thread_id' => $thread->id]); });
 ```
 These commands will auto-generate and fill automatically your tables.

 Finally !
 You can launch the server with `php artisan serve`.
 You can see existing routes in the routes folder, try for example to go on the `/threads` route.
 And don't forget to create a user.